 Using the saved template, you can easily re-run the study and see if any design changes you’ve made to your site or prototype impact its usability.
 After you finish your new study, you can load up both studies side-by-side.
 In Analyze click on each study tile you want to load.
 Next click on the Comparison tab.
 Both studies are now visible.

-You can also track the performance on a specific task or of a particular demographic group by applying a filter.
+You can also track the performance on a specific task or of a particular demographic group across iterations by applying a filter.

 SoundingBox was designed with iteration and comparison in mind.
-Combining iteration with think-aloud, task-based testing is a powerful way to generate insights and improve your design.
+Combining iteration with think-aloud, task-based testing is a powerful way to generate insights and improve your designs.